Get it in writing

 Taking it a step further, to protect her clients, she says leases should not be in the name of businesses, but rather individuals, who can be held accountable for the lease terms.
 She said suing limited liability companies or corporations can potentially lead to no recovery.

-Cost of Leasing?
+Cost of Horse Lease?

 So what should you expect to pay to lease your next mount instead of buying?
 Generally, prepare to pay a third of the horse’s value for high dollar horses and 50% of the value for a yearly lease for horses valued at, or below, $50,000.
 Remember equine values are arbitrary, with no appraisal process, or Blue Book value.